Equality Act 2010

 - One or more specific and measurable equality objective(s) that will help us to further the three aims of the Equality Duty

-You can view Chesterfield Borough Council's Equality and Diversity data in relation to the Public Sector Equality Duty by clicking here.
+Chesterfield Borough Council's Equality and Diversity Data in relation to the Public Sector Equality Duty.